Grand Paris Express

-Grand Paris Express is a group of new rapid transit lines being built in the Île-de-France region of France.
-The project comprises four new lines for Paris Métro, plus extensions of existing Lines 11 and 14.
-A total of 200 km of new track and 68 new stations are to be added, serving a projected 2 million passengers a day.
+The Grand Paris Express ([ɡʁɑ̃ paʁi ɛkspʁɛs]; GPE) is a project consisting of new rapid transit lines and the extension of existing lines being built in the Île-de-France region of France.
+The project comprises four new lines for the Paris Métro, plus extensions of the existing Lines 11 and 14.
+A total of 200 km of new tracks and 68 new stations are to be added, serving a projected 2 million passengers a day.

-The new lines were originally indexed by colour (Red Line, Pink Line, Green Line), but this changed in 2013 to continue the numbering convention that the RATP uses.
-The new lines are therefore now known as 15, 16, 17 and 18.
-They are planned to open in stages through 2030.
+The new lines were originally indexed by colour (Red Line, Pink Line, Green Line, Blue Line), but this was changed in 2013 to continue the numbering convention that the RATP uses.
+They are therefore now known as Line 15, Line 16, Line 17 and Line 18.
+The constructed lines are planned to open in stages, starting with the Line 14 extension in June 2024, until 2031.